top of page

 Alcohol: 25%

-In the bottle: Quite neutral at the start; however, after swirling this around a bit the sweeter notes start to open up with a bit of rice and what reminds me of unspiced pumpkin or freshly steamed squash.
-Additionally, there are some floral and vanilla that comes out a bit toward the end which adds a bit of complexity to Initanada.
-Overall, I was not really sure what to expect with a rice / pumpkin shochu, but this turned out pretty good and creates a good anticipation for what is in the glass.
+In the bottle: Quite neutral at first, but after swirling a bit, sweeter notes open up with toasted rice and something that reminds me of unspiced pumpkin or freshly steamed squash.
+Light floral and vanilla hints appear toward the end, adding a touch of complexity.
+Overall, I wasn’t sure what to expect from a rice-pumpkin shōchū, but the nose turned out pretty good—clean, inviting, and building nice anticipation for the glass.

-On the rocks: Really interesting right from the first sip; there is a soft rice shochu vibe that gets quickly overtaken by the pumpkin, which is just delicious.
-There is something in the pumpkin that reminds me a bit of shiso shochu, not some much the taste of shiso, but more how it carries in the mouth and how it leaves this herby finish that is light and refreshing.
-As the ice melts, the rice really fades to the background and the pumpkin takes full control, and while Initanada is not going to replace your favorite shochu, it certainly makes for a nice change of pace.
+On the rocks: Really interesting right from the first sip.
+A soft rice shōchū character comes through initially but is quickly overtaken by the pumpkin, which is just delicious.
+There’s something in the pumpkin that reminds me a bit of shiso shōchū—not the exact taste, but the way it carries in the mouth and leaves a light, refreshing herby finish.
+As the ice melts, the rice fades to the background and the pumpkin takes full control.
+Initanada isn’t going to replace your favorite shōchū, but it’s certainly a nice change of pace—fresh, seasonal, and enjoyable over ice.

-Straight: Incredibly herby, reminds me a lot of some of the herbal schnapps I had while living in Germany.
-Also Initanada drinks so smooth neat in the glass and the finish really shines here as well as the rice and pumpkin come across beautifully as you get wave after wave of sweet rice and pumpkin.
-Overall, a great way to enjoy this unique shochu.
+Straight: Incredibly herby—reminds me a lot of some of the herbal schnapps I had while living in Germany.
+Initanada drinks so smoothly neat in the glass, and the finish really shines here.
+The rice and pumpkin come across beautifully, delivering wave after wave of sweet rice and pumpkin flavors.
+Overall, a great way to enjoy this unique shōchū—simple, clean, and surprisingly rewarding straight.

-Paired with Chocolate: Tony's chocolate 70%, as is usually the case, rice shochu and chocolate goes so well together; Initanada is another great example of this pairing.
-The chocolate is really intense and matches well with the pumpkin which gives this an herby - cacao vibe which lasts well into the finish.
-A great after dinner dessert pairing.
+Paired with Chocolate: Tony's chocolate 70%.
+As is usually the case, rice shōchū and chocolate go so well together, and Initanada is another great example.
+The chocolate becomes really intense and pairs nicely with the pumpkin, creating an herby-cacao vibe that lasts well into the finish.
+A great after-dinner dessert pairing—the pumpkin’s subtle sweetness and herbal edge complement the cocoa without clashing.

 Enjoy on the rocks